akareen/Arduino-Robot-Maze-Follower-Simulation/README.md

 * Added comments to clarify functionality
 * Basic Wall following algorithm complete
 * Basic maze finished in 29.5 seconds
+* Mazes can now be changed automatically, press N for next maze, B for previous

 **List of things to do:**